 - Eastern/Asian cultures: Green represents nature, fertility, and youth in most eastern cultures.
 However, in China it also indicates infidelity.

 - Middle East: In the Middle East, too, green indicates fertility, money, and good fortune.
-Equally important, it’s also the color of Islam.
+Equally important, it’s also the colour of Islam.

-- Latin/South America: In Mexico, green is the national color and is considered patriotic.
-However, green is also the color of death in some Latin and South American countries.
+- Latin/South America: In Mexico, green is the national colour and is considered patriotic.
+However, green is also the colour of death in some Latin and South American countries.

-Calm, tranquil blue is a favorite color for international brands.
+Calm, tranquil blue is a favourite colour for international brands.
 Although its meanings vary across cultures, they are almost universally positive.

 - Western cultures: Blue represents trust and authority.
-It’s associated with tranquility, but also with sadness.
+It’s associated with tranquillity, but also with sadness.

 - Eastern cultures: Blue indicates immortality, healing, and relaxation in Asian cultures.
-In India, it is the color of Krishna and connotes strength.
+In India, it is the colour of Krishna and connotes strength.